-1.1 CAS Number
+1.1 CAS Number or Chemical Category ID

 Initiating a Form R or A for a chemical or chemical category in TRI-MEweb automatically completes this section.

 1.2 Toxic Chemical or Chemical Category Name

 Initiating a Form R or A for a chemical or chemical category in TRI-MEweb automatically completes this section.